Catamenial epilepsy: Periovulatory, C2

-Luteal "C3"
+Luteal, C3

 Luteal classification (abnormal or inadequate luteal phase cycles, days 10 to 3) is associated with a twofold or greater increase in average daily seizure occurrence during the O, L and M phases.
-Anovulatory females do not typically have a midcycle surge of progesterone, but still experience a surge in estrogen.
+Anovulatory women do not typically have a midcycle surge of progesterone, but still experience a surge in estrogen.
 These women have abnormally low progesterone levels during the O, L and M, regardless of whether ovulation occurs.
 In study by El-Khayat et al., it was found that patients with C3 pattern of catamenial epilepsy had overall lower progesterone levels than healthy controls during the L phase of the menstrual cycle.

 Menopause

 During menopause, there are drastic changes in the production of gonadal hormones.
 Most of the reproductive hormones, including the estrogens, progesterone and testosterone, diminish initially (perimenopause), becoming irregular, often showing wide and unpredictable fluctuations.
 As menopause progresses, there is cessation of estrogen production by the ovaries.
 Rosciszewska was one of the first researchers to report an increased risk of seizures during perimenopause, but found a marked decreased risk of seizures during menopause if there was a catamenial relationship.
 This difference may be associated with the radical fluctuations of estradiol and progesterone during the perimenopausal period than what is experienced during the menopausal period and menstrual cycles of reproductive years.
 Recall that estrone is the predominant estrogen present during menopause (from subcutaneous fat), and little is known about the effect of estrone specifically on epilepsy.
 Women with epilepsy who do not follow a catamenial pattern may have an unpredictable increase or decrease in seizure activity in perimenopause and menopause, but women with catamenial epilepsy typically follow a more predictable pattern.